yangoz94/cdk-personal-website-backend/README.md

 14. See CI/CD Pipeline section for detailed instructions on how to set up Github Actions with OICD roles and permissions.

+# Creating Users on Cognito and Getting Their Information
+1. Run `make register_user` to create a user and input the required fields such as username,email and password.
+Upon user creation, user's tokens will be returned.
+Copy the Id token and add it to the Authorization header to make requests to protected api routes.Otherwise, you will get `401 Unauthorized` error.
+2. User will be created and put in admin group.
+Cognito pool is configured not to allow self-signin given this is a personal website and the only way to sign up a new user is to run this command or create users via AWS Console.
+3. To get the user details, run `make get_user`.

 # Setting up CI/CD After Initial Deployment

 1. Once your initial deployment completes successfully following the above instructions, you can set up your CI/CD to run deployments on GitHub Actions runners, rather than from your local machine.